digiapulssi/zabbix-sonicmq-monitoring/README.md

 ## Installation ##

-Target machine should have zabbix agent pre-installed.
+Target machine should have the following pre-installed:
+* SonicMQ client libraries listed above
+* Java 1.7 JRE or later
+* Zabbix agent
+* jq

 1. Copy the zabbix-sonicmq-monitoring-release.tar.gz, zabbix-sonicmq-monitoring-scripts.tar.gz and install.sh from release into target machine.
 2. Run install.sh as root and give install path for monitor application and path to SonicMQ client jars when prompted.